saitejamalyala/End2End_ML/README.md

 ## Deploying the model using an webapp
 11. Make predictions on the validation set by running `python src/predict.py`
 12. To run the streamlit app `streamlit run src/app.py`
-13. After 5 open the [Browser](http://localhost:8501/) if you are running in your local machine or check step 14
+13. After step 12 open the [browser](http://localhost:8501/) if you are running in your local machine or check step 14
 14. Check the [public app](https://share.streamlit.io/saitejamalyala/end2end_ml/main/app/stepstoneapp.py)

 ## Serving model using FAST API